hyaozhen/Identify-Customer-Segments-Through-Unsupervised-Learning/README.md

 • Conducted dimensionality reduction using PCA for keeping the 85% variability explained with scikit-learn and Clustered the data into groups using the k-means

-• Identifiedfacetsofthepopulationthataremostlikelytobepurchasersoftheirproductsforamail-outcampaignDevelopedanend-to-end ML/Data pipeline application for data cleaning and unsupervised learning conduct
+• Identified facets of the population that are most likely to be purchasers of their products for a mail-out campaign Developed an end-to-end ML/Data pipeline application for data cleaning and unsupervised learning conduct